 - Fixed (limited)-term work

 The Equality Act 2010 lists certain ‘protected characteristics’ (gender reassignment, marriage and civil partnership, race, religion or belief, sex, sexual orientation, pregnancy and maternity, disability and age).
 The Act protects employees, job applicants, agency workers, partners and directors.
-A claimant does not need to be an employee in order to seek protection from the Act.
-As such, employers need to tread more carefully to ensure there is no discrimination in the workplace.
+You do not need to be an employee is order to seek protection from the Act.

 If an employer advertising a vacancy makes it clear in the advert that Roma need not apply, this would amount to direct race discrimination against a Roma who might reasonably have considered applying for the job but was deterred from doing so because of the advertisement.